 The above is just one of many methods of mushroom reproduction.
 Different species have very different life cycles.

-Various other types of fungus can also reproduce without a mate.
-For example, the microscopic fungus, yeast, does not produce spores at all.
+Various other types of fungi can also reproduce without a mate.
+For example, the microscopic fungus yeast does not produce spores at all.
 It reproduces asexually via a process called budding instead.

 A mushroom’s lifespan is quite limited.
 Some species appear and disappear within a matter of days.
 Those growing on wood tend to last a little longer as they have harder caps than those growing on soil.
 However, they still usually only last a season or so before the rain turns them into mulch.

 On the other hand, mycelium can live for many years.
 For example, there is a shoestring fungus in Oregon that experts estimate could be over 8000 years old.
 It is the largest living organism on Earth and covers an incredible 2,385 acres of land!